RAJESHDAT/Cartosat-1-DEM-Mosaic/README.md

 B. FOLDER STURCTURE OF INPUT AND OUTPUT DATA:

    Sample input and output files are located in the folders TestData and OutputFiles, respectivley.
-   The file name of an input DEM scene has the following naming convention:     P5008536_1P_20061202_556295
+   The file name of an input DEM scene has the following naming convention:     XY008536_1P_20061202_556295
-     where, P5 represents Sensor name followed by 6-digit orbit number,1P represents the payload followed by date in YYYYMMDD format; followed by path(3-digits) and row(last 3-digits);
+     where, XY represents Sensor name followed by 6-digit orbit number,1P represents the payload followed by date in YYYYMMDD format; followed by path(3-digits) and row(last 3-digits);

 Input files (DEMs) must be placed in a folder with a tile name, e.g., ABC_D81_E21 and place it under the folder "TestData".